srmaind/repo/README.md

 # repo
 ----------
-Added a line and description from srmaind
+Added a line and description from srmaind branch added from dev branch